Skip to Main Content

 We are able to use electromagnetic radiation among other technologies for our diagnostic image procedures at our animal hospitals in Janesville, Cambridge and Beloit.
 This suite of technologies allows us to produce highly detailed images of your pet's internal systems and structures.

-At Badger Veterinary Hospital & Equine Services, we have advanced tools to help accurately diagnose your pet's medical issues.
-We are proud to offer a variety of services to help diagnose and create treatment plans for animals including digital X-rays, ultrasounds, and bloodwork (including Coggins testing).
+At Badger Veterinary Hospital, we have advanced tools to help accurately diagnose your pet's medical issues.
+We are proud to offer a variety of services to help diagnose and create treatment plans for animals including digital X-rays, ultrasounds, and bloodwork.

-With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic information about your small animal or horse's condition and provide immediate treatment options.
+With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic information about your small animal's condition and provide immediate treatment options.

 Diagnostic & Lab Technology, Southern Wisconsin Vet